What Two Participant Profiles Found Setting Up Cal.com

 Availability navigation is confusing

-Both personas clicked "Availability" in the left sidebar expecting the main content area to change.
+Both participant profiles clicked "Availability" in the left sidebar expecting the main content area to change.
 It didn't — they'd clicked the top-level nav item, not the in-page section link.
 Both had to try again to find the right click target.

-A small detail, but both personas hit it independently, which suggests the dual navigation pattern (sidebar nav vs. in-page section tabs) creates genuine confusion.
+A small detail, but both participant profiles hit it independently, which suggests the dual navigation pattern (sidebar nav vs. in-page section tabs) creates genuine confusion.

 What this tells you

 Cal.com's product is solid once you're inside it.
 The event type system is intuitive, the defaults are thoughtful, and the free tier is genuinely competitive.
-Both personas completed the task and verified their public booking pages were live.
+Both participant profiles completed the task and verified their public booking pages were live.

 The friction lives in the margins: a pricing page that doesn't immediately show prices, auto-save behavior that fires too early, and navigation patterns that require a second click to find the right target.
 None of these are dealbreakers — but they're the kind of small friction points that compound into a "this feels a bit off" impression for new users.